 Although quarantine and screening are routine procedures in Philippine airports, there is heightened security and monitoring on all arriving passengers.

 On January 23, the Civil Aeronautics Board (CAB) has declared an indefinite suspension of flights between Wuhan, China and the Philippines.
 All airlines with flights coming directly or indirectly from China need to obtain a health declaration checklist from the Bureau of Quarantine.
 Passengers must fill out the checklist prior to disembarkation.

-As of March 16, Russia has closed its borders and restricted entry of all foreigners into its territory until May 1, 2020.
-Exemptions are granted to diplomats, crew, transit passengers and foreigners with valid residency.
+Russia has closed its borders and restricted entry of all foreigners into its territory until further notice.
+Exemptions are granted to the following:

 The Saudi Civil Aviation Authority, in cooperation with the Health Ministry, is enforcing precautionary and preventive measures against the virus.
 The Saudi CAA has instructed airports and airlines operating in the Kingdom to take the “necessary health precautions” for incoming travelers, especially those coming from countries where coronavirus cases have been confirmed.